French income tax return – tax return portal opens for 2022 declarations

 Time for French income tax return

-France’s online portal for income tax declarations opened on 13 April.
-If you were resident in France last year or earned income from a French source, you now have to complete and submit your annual tax return for income and gains made over 2022.
+France’s online portal for income tax declarations opened on 11 April.
+If you were a resident in France last year or earned income from a French source, you now have to complete and submit your annual tax return for income and gains made over the 2023 tax year.

 Income tax return deadlines in France